Science is changing pregnancy for women over 40. But many doctors remain cautious about the prospects of childbirth in middle age.

-But what is less obvious from the pictures is that it took close to a decade–and lots of money on infertility treatments–for Griner to have the family she had always wanted.
+But what is less obvious from the pictures is that it took four years–and lots of money on infertility treatments–for Griner to have the family she had always wanted.
 After going through a battery of tests and hormonal treatments, Griner learned that she did not have any viable eggs left.
 In consultation with a fertility specialist based in Jupiter, Florida, Griner decided she would be willing to conceive with the help of an egg donor.
 “This whole process put stress on my body, my marriage, my family,” Griner says.
 “But it was all worth it, because our family is now complete.”

 Griner is fully aware that her baby is the product of many scientific interventions.
 But the bottom line is that it is currently impossible for women to have a baby with their own eggs when they are nearing menopause and their supply of healthy eggs has dwindled.
 “This is a universal reality,” says Dr. David Seifer, a fertility specialist at Yale Medicine.
 “Every woman on the planet has the challenge of the DNA within their eggs degrading over time, a process that accelerates from the time they are in their mid-30s to menopause.
 Historically, it has been impossible to reverse.”